finos/common-cloud-controls/docs/governance/working-groups/communications/charter.md

 ## Governance

 This [WG] will remain compliant with all applicable community [policies].
-At the guidance of the WG Lead, this group will seek to implement recommendations set forth by the [Community Structure WG].
+At the guidance of the WG Lead, this group will seek to implement [guidelines] set forth by the [Community Structure WG].

 ### Membership